 The split-level displays, hundreds of original items, a simulated trench, and more leave a lasting impression.

-Those of us who grew up in one of the victor countries tend to associate WWI with trench warfare in France.
-For Austria, it was much more than that – mountain warfare against the Italians, for example, or pushing for a land bridge to their Ottoman allies.
+Those of us who grew up in northern Europe tend to associate WWI with trench warfare in France.
+For Austria, it was much more than that: mountain warfare against the Italians, for example, or pushing for a land bridge to their Ottoman allies.
 It’s all quite an eye-opener.

-And there is another moving painting: the war painter Albin Egger Lienz’s The Nameless 1914, a dark, depressing expressionist illustration of the subsuming of individual identity in a killing corps.
+And we discover another moving painting: the war painter Albin Egger Lienz’s The Nameless 1914, a dark, depressing expressionist illustration of the subsuming of individual identity in a killing corps.

-Nothing really compares to the displayed horrors of WWI, but the cruel banality of the various Nazi memorabilia comes close, reminding me of the similar exhibit in the House of Austrian History.
+Nothing really compares to the displayed horrors of WWI, but the cruel banality of the various Nazi memorabilia comes close, reminding me of similar exhibits in the House of Austrian History.

 Perhaps the most iconic exhibit here is the US military jeep famous for carrying four military police in central Vienna (one each from the UK, the US, Russia and France) after allied forces occupied the city.
-You might know it from the film, The Third Man.
+You might know it from the opening sequences of the film, The Third Man.

 And, finally, the gallery for the Austrian navy.

 I’ve only scratched the surface of the hundreds of exhibits at the Heeresgeschichtliches Museum, not to mention the artillery halls or outside tank displays (that I missed).
-Anyone with an interest in history or military history will find the galleries a joy.
+Anyone with an interest in history or military history will find the galleries a rewarding experience.